 Bench 1775 Pinot Noir 2013 – Medium ruby-red intensity in colour.
 Medium intensity nose with developing aromas.
-It had some funky odors at the very start but they went away quickly.
+It had some funky odours at the very start but they went away quickly.
 You get red cherries, raspberries, strawberries red fruit, sweet spice and vanilla with light perfume.
 With decanting the strawberry note disappears.
 Dry, medium acidity and body.
-It does have medium plus tannins.
+It does have medium-plus tannins.
 Round, with some minerality.
 Red fruit, red currant, strawberry, oak and perfume, with light black currant leaf flavours.
-Between medium and medium plus length.
+Between medium and medium-plus length.
 Fine tannins and cherries on the finish.
 You can enjoy this wine now, or give it a few years in the bottle.

 Rating: A light, elegant Pinot.
 Nice to sip leisurely.